itzmeanjan/ml-kem/README.md

 > [!CAUTION]
-> This Kyber implementation is conformant with Kyber specification https://doi.org/10.6028/NIST.FIPS.203.ipd and I also *try* to make it timing leakage free, using **dudect** (see https://github.com/oreparaz/dudect) -based tests, but be informed that this implementation is not yet audited. *If you consider using it in production, be careful !*
+> This ML-KEM implementation is conformant with ML-KEM draft standard https://doi.org/10.6028/NIST.FIPS.203.ipd and I also *try* to make it timing leakage free, using **dudect** (see https://github.com/oreparaz/dudect) -based tests, but be informed that this implementation is not yet audited. *If you consider using it in production, please be careful !*

-# kyber
-CRYSTALS-Kyber: Post-Quantum Public-key Encryption &amp; Key-establishment Algorithm
+# ML-KEM (formerly known as Kyber)
+Module-Lattice -based Key Encapsulation Mechanism Standard by NIST.

 ## Motivation

-Kyber is being standardized by NIST as post-quantum secure key encapsulation mechanism (KEM), which can be used for key establishment.
+ML-KEM is being standardized by NIST as post-quantum secure key encapsulation mechanism (KEM), which can be used for key establishment, between two parties, communicating over insecure channel.

-Kyber offers an *IND-CCA2-secure* Key Encapsulation Mechanism - its security is based on the hardness of solving the learning-with-errors (LWE) problem in module (i.e. structured) lattices.
+ML-KEM offers an *IND-CCA-secure* Key Encapsulation Mechanism - its security is based on the hardness of solving the learning-with-errors (LWE) problem in module (i.e. structured) lattices.

-Kyber Key Encapsulation Mechanism is built on top of *IND-CPA-secure Kyber Public Key Encryption*, where two communicating parties, both generating their key pairs, while publishing only their public keys to each other, can encrypt fixed length ( = 32 -bytes ) message using peer's public key.
+ML-KEM is built on top of *IND-CPA-secure K-PKE*, where two communicating parties, both generating their key pairs, while publishing only their public keys to each other, can encrypt fixed length ( = 32 -bytes ) message using peer's public key.
 Cipher text can be decrypted by corresponding secret key ( which is private to the keypair owner ) and 32 -bytes message can be recovered back.
-Then a slightly tweaked Fujisaki–Okamoto (FO) transform is applied on *IND-CPA-secure Kyber PKE* - giving us the *IND-CCA2-secure KEM* construction.
-In KEM scheme, two parties interested in establishing a secure communication channel over public & insecure channel, can generate a shared secret key ( of arbitrary byte length ) from a key derivation function ( i.e. KDF which is SHAKE256 Xof in this context ) which is obtained by both of these parties as result of seeding SHAKE256 Xof with same secret.
-This secret is 32 -bytes and that's what is communicated by sender to receiver using underlying Kyber PKE scheme.
+Then a slightly tweaked Fujisaki–Okamoto (FO) transform is applied on *IND-CPA-secure K-PKE* - giving us the *IND-CCA-secure ML-KEM* construction.
+In KEM scheme, two parties interested in establishing a secure communication channel, over public & insecure channel, can generate a 32 -bytes shared secret key.
+Now they can be use this 32 -bytes shared secret key in any symmetric key primitive, either for encrypting their communication (in much faster way) or deriving new/ longer keys.

 Algorithm | Input | Output
 --- | :-: | --:
-KEM KeyGen | - | Public Key and Secret Key Encapsulation | Public Key | Cipher Text and SHAKE256 KDF Decapsulation | Secret Key and Cipher Text | SHAKE256 KDF
+KeyGen | - | Public Key and Secret Key
+Encapsulation | Public Key | Cipher Text and 32B Shared Secret Decapsulation | Secret Key and Cipher Text | 32B Shared Secret

-Here I'm maintaining `kyber` - a header-only and easy-to-use ( see more in [usage](#usage) ) C++ library implementing Kyber KEM, supporting Kyber-{512, 768, 1024} parameter sets, as defined in table 1 of Kyber specification. `sha3`, `subtle` and `dudect` (for timing leakage tests) are dependencies of this library, which are pinned to specific git commits, using git submodule.
+Here I'm maintaining `kyber` - a C++20 header-only `constexpr` library, implementing ML-KEM, supporting ML-KEM-{512, 768, 1024} parameter sets, as defined in table 2 of ML-KEM draft standard.
+It's pretty easy to use, see [usage](#usage).

 > [!NOTE]
-> Find Kyber specification https://doi.org/10.6028/NIST.FIPS.203.ipd - this is the document that I followed when implementing Kyber.
-I suggest you go through the specification to get an in-depth understanding of Kyber PQC suite.
+> Find ML-KEM draft standard @ https://doi.org/10.6028/NIST.FIPS.203.ipd - this is the document that I followed when implementing ML-KEM.
+I suggest you go through the specification to get an in-depth understanding of the scheme.

 ## Prerequisites